 Northwestern Buffett Global Collaboration Grants

-The Northwestern Buffett Global Collaboration Grants are designed to facilitate Northwestern faculty projects with international collaborators across organizational, disciplinary and cultural boundaries.
-These global collaborators can be faculty members at other colleges or universities, leaders from global civil society, government, private sector individuals or community organizations.
+Northwestern faculty can apply for this grant to further their work with international collaborators.
+These partners can be faculty members at other colleges or universities, leaders from global civil society or individuals from government, the private sector or community organizations.

-The Northwestern Buffett Global Collaboration Grants support a wide variety of globally focused faculty projects in research, service, teaching, international development or community engagement.
+The Buffett Institute’s Global Collaboration Grants support a wide variety of globally focused faculty projects in research, service, teaching, international development or community engagement.
 For example, faculty may use these grants to:

 - explore new faculty research opportunities through global research sites visits, travel to and from collaborating entities and hiring research assistants

-- provide global opportunities for classroom partnering and joint virtual teaching, or
+- provide global opportunities for classroom partnering and joint virtual teaching

 - develop community-centered projects in dialogue with community leaders, local governments and nonprofit organizations

 - invite global collaborators to campus for short virtual or in-person residencies

 - Note: If you are applying for this grant to invite a collaborator to campus in person, please complete the Buffett Visiting Scholar Program application.

 - Northwestern applying faculty must be full-time, benefits-eligible, tenure-line or clinical/instructional and can apply individually, in partnership with another faculty or staff member or as a representative of a specific Northwestern program, department or group.
 Priority will be given to first-time applicants and applicants who have not received Buffett funds in the past.